 Program Dismissal Review

-In cases which a student has been dismissed from the Physician Assistant Program, the student may request a dismissal review when he/she believes that extenuating circumstances effected his/her academic performance in the program.
+In cases in which a student has been dismissed from the Physician Assistant Program, the student may request a dismissal review when he/she believes that extenuating circumstances affected his/her academic performance in the program.
 The student must follow the SHNS Program Dismissal Review Policy detailed at the beginning of the School of Health and Natural Sciences section.